AnnaIzabela/selenium-tests/README.md

 # Selenium Test Portfolio

+## 🧪 Automated Web Testing Project
+This repository contains automated test scripts written in Python using Selenium WebDriver and Pytest.
+The project demonstrates my skills in:
+- Page Object Model (POM) structure
+- Data-driven testing
+- Test documentation
+- Use of Faker library for generating test data

+**Note:**
-This repository contains automated tests for a web-based application.
+This is an anonymized version of a real testing project for a commercial application.
-All sensitive information, such as user data and URLs, has been anonymized for security and privacy.
+All sensitive data and access URLs have been replaced or removed to ensure confidentiality.

 ## Overview